 The minimum period of enrolment for a full-time candidate is two years.
-A candidate must complete the qualifications for the degree within six years of the date of first enrolment.
+A candidate must complete the requirements for the degree within six years of the date of first enrolment.

 A candidate for this degree must pass each course and the dissertation in the course of study.
-Any student who fails EDUC 623 or 624 may re-enrol in that course in only one subsequent year.
+Any student who fails HLTH 670 and HLTH 671 may reenrol in that course in only one subsequent year.